YektaZ/DataProcessing/README.md

 # DataProcessing

-The files were ran to collect the data for the SMD_2Target experiment.
+This folder contains the code to process the data for the SMD_2Target experiment.

 Step 1: Data for each subject is collected and processed into a seperate file.